Simplicial Complex Representation Learning: Abstract

 \section{Abstract}

 Simplicial complexes form an important class of topological spaces that are frequently used in many application areas such as computer-aided design, computer graphics, and simulation.
-Representation learning on graphs, which are just 1-d simplicial complexes, has witnessed a great attention and success recently.
-Due to the additional complexity higher dimensional simplicial hold, there has not been enough effort to extend representation learning to these objects especially when it comes to entire-simplicial complex representation learning.
+Representation learning on graphs, which are just 1-d simplicial complexes, has witnessed a great attention in recent years.
+However, there has not been enough effort to extend representation learning to higher dimensional simplicial objects due to the additional complexity these objects hold, especially when it comes to entire-simplicial complex representation learning.
 In this work, we propose a method for simplicial complex-level representation learning that embeds a simplicial complex to a universal embedding space in a way that complex-to-complex proximity is preserved.
-Our method utilizes a simplex-level embedding induced by a pre-trained simplicial autoencoder to learn an entire simplicial complex representation.
-To the best of our knowledge, this work presents the first method for learning simplicial complex-level representation.
+Our method uses our novel geometric message passing schemes to learn an entire simplicial complex representation in an end-to-end fashion.
+We demonstrate the proposed model on a publicly available mesh dataset.
+To the best of our knowledge, this work presents the first method for learning simplicial complex-level representations.